rev-dot-now/o/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Some restrictions apply!
+This project is licensed under a restricted MIT License - see the [LICENSE](LICENSE) file for details.
 We're excited to share **o** with the world!